dat-ecosystem-archive/hyperdrive-staging-area/README.md

-# staged-hyperdrive
+# hyperdrive-staging-area

-Hyperdrive with a staging area for local, uncommited writes.
+Staging area for local, uncommited writes that can sync to a hyperdrive

-**NOTE** Non-owned archives have all current files downloaded automatically.

 ```
-npm install staged-hyperdrive
+npm install hyperdrive-staging-area
 ```

 ## TODO

  - [x] Copy received files into the staging area
- - [x] Add .diffStaging()
+ - [x] Add .diff()
  - [x] Add .commit()
  - [x] Add .revert()
  - [ ] Add support for .datignore